monk-io/docs/_mkdocs/docs/publishers.md

   <figcaption>Monk Hub CLI view</figcaption>
 </figure>

-Each change to your Monk template triggers our deployment pipeline and publishes an updated or new version of your components to Monk Hub.
+Each change to your Monk Kit triggers our deployment pipeline and publishes an updated or new version of your components to Monk Hub.

-Creating a template is easy and takes only a few lines of YAML.
+Creating a Kit is easy and takes only a few lines of YAML.
 You decide how much detail you want to include:

 -   metadata describing your system
 -   public or private containers